schibsted/spid-tech-docs/resources/articles/mobile/overview.md

 ### 2. Create a client and request stage/pre credentials

 Create the clients you need, configure them and request credentials.
-These credentials are valid only for the stage environment, before you receive credentials you can use in production you need to submit your app for [review](/mobile/reviews/).
+These credentials are valid only for the stage environment.
+To request credentials for production, please contact support.

 ### 3. Review the default permissions